Beautiful and Responsible Landscape Lighting

 Many people believe outdoor lighting reduces crime, but statistics are inconclusive in this regard.
 In some cases lighting may be beneficial, but poor nighttime lighting can actually be dangerous if it causes glare, providing dark shadows in which criminals can hide.

+Additionally, nighttime lighting may actually benefit criminals if there is no one watching lit up areas allowing them to case targeted areas and to see what they are doing.
+Darkness may actually reduce crime in areas such as these.
 ABC News’ Blakemore adds, “Police report that such darkness is often safer.
 That’s partly because neighbors soon learn to alert police if they see any lights on in a building.
 There’s even less graffiti because it’s usually lighted walls that attract the spray-can vandals, not dark ones.”

 Essentially, lighting for safety is not as simple as it seems.

-Responsible Lighting
+Responsible Landscape Lighting

 So given all of the problems associated with outdoor lighting, what can we do?

-Tips for Responsible Outdoor Lighting
+Tips for Responsible Landscape Lighting

 According to the International Dark Sky Association, responsible lighting should: